 And yet, despite the precarious angle of the waves and the boat, Christ remains a steady pillar of strength as he reaches toward Peter to save him.
 Lightweave’s piece of Christian art reminds us that He reaches toward us as well.

 While this painting doesn’t necessarily show Peter walking on water, it illustrates one of the most dramatic parts of the beloved Bible story.
 It’s the part that we can all relate too: Peter feeling like he is drowning.
 He calls out to the Savior for help, and we see in Eva’s work that Christ’s hold is strong and sure.
 While He may not always take away the crashing waves, we can trust that He is near, ready to catch us.

 Where Didst thou Doubt is another painting done in Robert’s classic style.
-At first glance, it may look like a simple depiction of Christ walking on water.
+At first glance, it may look like a simple picture of Jesus walking on water.
 A closer look reveals an intentional message.
 The clouds in the sky, as well as the boat’s bow, direct our eyes toward Jesus.
 From there, the angle of his arm guides our gaze to Peter.